flammie/omorfi/lexemes/kanssa.markdown

 ---

 ###  kanssa
-with something, adposition with genitive complement, suffix-likey, "Pekan kanssa", "kanssani"
+adposition (with) when can be attached to a genitive NP, otherwise adverb (as well)

 ###  kanssa  (alternate reading 2 )